What is a Landing Page? Definition, Types, Examples and Best Practices

-Landing page conversations vary, not only based on industry, but also based in channel.
+Landing page conversations vary, not only based on industries but also based on channels.

-About 5 years ago, an in depth study by Marketo in 2015, yielded that the highest conversation rate were for referrals/customer recommendations, at about 10% and lowest was email at about, at about 0.2%.
+About 5 years ago, an in-depth study by Marketo, yielded that the highest conversation rate was for referrals/customer recommendations, at about 10% and the lowest was for email at about 0.2%.
 This was an average of all industries.

-Now, it is important to note that while some channels may have higher conversation rates, they volume.of business from these sources may not be enough to meet targets, and vice versa.
-The strategic business call is to get the right mix based on marketing budget and overall business strategy.
+Now, it is important to note that while some channels may have higher conversation rates, the volume of business from these sources may not be enough to meet targets, and vice versa.
+The strategic business call is to get the right mix based on the marketing budget and overall business strategy.